 What is the Bachelor in Acting?

 This is a three-year, full-time, intensive honours degree for anyone who is serious about acting and wants to become an actor.
-The structure and contents of this degree have been designed in consultation with the Royal Academy of Dramatic Art (RADA) in London and consists of a practical skills based course that enables students to learn by doing.
+The structure and contents of this degree have been designed in consultation with the Royal Academy of Dramatic Art (RADA) in London and consists of a practical skills-based course that enables students to learn by doing.
 The UK and Ireland’s leading theatre practitioners form the core panel of teachers within The Lir Academy and a number of visiting international directors, actors, playwrights and producers are regularly scheduled to take workshops, manage projects and lend their expertise to the learning experience.
-Students will be taught in acting technique, voice, movement, and singing, as well as complementary classes in dramaturgy and text analysis, over six semesters (two per annum) to ‘over nine terms (three per annum)
+Students will be taught in acting technique, voice, movement, and singing, as well as complementary classes in dramaturgy and text analysis, over six semesters (two per annum) or nine terms (three per annum)

 Bachelor in Acting: The course for you?

-Being an acting student at The Lir Academy at Trinity is completely different to being a student on other drama courses.
+Being an acting student at The Lir Academy is completely different to being a student on other drama courses.
 While students of degree courses in drama might be in taught classes for approximately 14 hours per week, students at The Lir Academy can expect to be in classes, workshops and rehearsals on average for 35 hours per week, and sometimes more when in production.
 Training for the theatre at The Lir Academy is founded on the basic principle of simulating the working environment of a professional theatre.

 The teaching is intense and offers a high degree of individual tuition.
 Acting students are expected to maintain a healthy lifestyle in order to cope with the physical demands and stamina required by the training.

 Only students who are fully committed to pursuing a career as a professional actor should consider this course.
-Students who are unsure of their career path at this stage should consider applying for the Diploma in Acting and Theatre at The Lir Academy, Drama Studies (JH) or TR025 Drama and Theatre Studies.
+Students who are unsure of their career path at this stage should consider applying for the Diploma in Acting and Theatre at The Lir Academy, the Bachelor in Stage Management and Technical Theatre, TR025 Drama and Theatre Studies, or Drama Studies (JH).

 Bachelor in Acting at Trinity